pixijs/pixijs/README.md

 ### Contribute ###

-Want to be part of the pixi.js project?
+Want to be part of the PixiJS project?
 Great!
 All are welcome!
 We will get there quicker together :) Whether you find a bug, have a great feature request or you fancy owning a task from the road map above feel free to get in touch.